Drako/wecker/notes.md

 and that these are used to have reserved spin locks for different kinds of applications.
 Not having an OS, but being the OS myself, I can technically increase the number of available mutexes, should I need to.

+## Joystick

+The Joystick gives ADC values from 0 to 4095, but actually it is not possible to push it physically so far that 0 or 4095 would be read.
+So I tried to optimize the calculation of the x/y position, but I head to realize that the range is not exactly stable.
+Basically, pushing the stick to an outermost position would yield one value, and doing the same again later might result in an even bigger/lower value, meaning the range needs to be extended again.

+So in the end, I went back to the value range and calculation found in the bread board kit example.